os-js/manual.os-js.org/src/v3/tutorial/application/README.md

 });
 ```

-### Session
+## Session

-The `args` property is stored in the session, so you can use this to save your application state whenever the user logs out:
+The `args` property (see above) is stored in the session, so you can use this to save your application state whenever the user logs out:

 ```javascript
 import {name as applicationName} from './metadata.json';